Personal Zero Trust: Securing Your Digital Life

 3. Network Segmentation (Home Network)

-While not as complex as enterprise networks, you can segment your home network:
+While not as complex as enterprise networks, you can segment your home network by using separate guest Wi-Fi for visitors and IoT devices, changing default router passwords, and updating firmware regularly.

 4. Data Protection and Access Control